 Federalism is a lengthy, conceptually dense chapter.
 There are lots of conceptual topics, difficult to learn, revise, and memorise.

-Moreover, CBSE has started asking difficult questions and is checking the analytical and understanding skills of the students.
+Moreover, CBSE has started asking more difficult questions and is checking students’ analytical and understanding skills.
 And to excel on that, you need to have all the keywords of Chapter 2, Federalism, at your fingertips.

 “Federalism Short Notes Class 10” is what you need to master Chapter 2 of Democratic Politics-II for class 10.